bee-org/bee/README.md

 ```

 - version(8bit): Protocol Version number
-- retry(8bit): The number of times the message was consumed
+- retry(8bit): The number of times a message was redelivered
 - length(8bit): The length of the function name that follows
 - name(n-bit): The function name
 - body(n-bit): Data required for function execution